amanouz-mounir/Classification-of-Aviation-Incident-reports/README.md

-# Flight Reports Classification Demo
+# Flight Reports Classification Project

 An interactive Streamlit application for classifying flight reports into multiple categories using AI models including transformers, LightGBM, and XGBoost.